hellgate75/vmkube/README.md

 * `import-project` : Import project from existing configuration
 * `export-project` : Export existing project configuration

+## Author
+[Fabrizio Torelli](https://ie.linkedin.com/in/fabriziotorelli) is Cloud/System Architect working in the IT sector since 1999.

 ## License

 Licensed under the [MIT](/LICENSE) License (the "License");